quickwit-oss/quickwit/README.md

 Quickwit is a distributed search engine built from the ground up to offer cost-efficiency and high reliability.
 By mere mortals for mere mortals, Quickwit's architecture is as simple as possible <sup>[1](#footnote1)</sup>.

 Quickwit is written in Rust and built on top of the mighty [tantivy](https://github.com/quickwit-inc/tantivy) library.
-We designed it to index big datasets.
+We designed it to index large datasets.

 ## Why Quickwit?